yaydede/Bootcamp_book/docs/04-visual.md

 # runApp("./shinyapp/")
 ```

-The final solution is to host it at `shinyapps.io` and deploy it in your R Markdown:
+You can share your Shiny app as a web page.
+This is definitely the most user friendly way to share a Shiny app.
+You need to host the app so that it can be reached.
+The easiest option is to host it at `shinyapps.io` and deploy it in your R Markdown:

 ```r